Alex LaGuardia

 01.About Me

-Today I work across the full stack and then some: Python backends with FastAPI, React frontends with Next.js, trading systems that manage real capital, a game engine written from scratch in Rust, and AI systems that route thoughts to different language models based on complexity.
-I don't just use tools — I build them.
+Today I work across the full stack and then some: Python backends with FastAPI, React frontends with Next.js, a multi-strategy trading system with institutional-style risk controls (paper-traded), a game engine written from scratch in Rust, and AI systems that route thoughts to different language models based on complexity.
+I don't just use tools.
+I build them.

 When I'm not building, I'm probably sketching out the next system in my head.
 I think in architectures, not features.